Anxin (Bob) Guo

 About Me

 I’m a third-year computer science PhD student at Northwestern University’s theory group.
 I am generally interested in theoretical computer science.
-My current research focuses are in learning theory and high-dimensional statistics.
+I’m generally interested in theoretical aspects of machine learning.

 Research